 Delta is a tiny city located in the state of Missouri.
 With a population of 378 people and just one neighborhood, Delta is the 450th largest community in Missouri.

-When you are in Delta, you'll notice that it is more blue-collar than most other communities in America.
-72.17% of Delta’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Delta is generally considered to be a blue-collar town.
+72.17% of the Delta workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Delta is a city of production and manufacturing workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Delta who work in food service (6.12%), healthcare (4.28%), and healthcare suport services (3.98%).

 Overall, Delta’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Being a small city, Delta does not have a public transit system used by locals to get to and from work.
+Delta is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Delta in 2022 was $29,099, which is upper middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,396 for a family of four.
 However, Delta contains both very wealthy and poor people as well.